daniel-234/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | .0003				    | Bumpy road      							|

-For the seventh image, the model is confident that this is a Slippery Road sign (probability of 0.99), but the image contains a Road Work sign.
-The top five soft max probabilities were
+For the seventh image, the model is confident that this is a Slippery Road sign (probability of 0.99), but the image contains instead a Road Work sign.
+The top five softmax probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|